istio/istio.io/content/en/docs/setup/upgrade/index.md

 Ensure you meet these requirements before starting the upgrade process:

-* Istio version 1.4.4 or higher is installed.
+* Istio version is 1 minor version less than {{< istio_full_version >}}.
+For example, 1.6.0 or higher is required before you start the upgrade process to 1.7.0.

 * Your Istio installation was [installed using {{< istioctl >}}](/docs/setup/install/istioctl/).